 To work your way out of needing an assigned risk plan, correct any issue that may have led insurers to reject your application for standard insurance.
 If you have poor credit, improve your credit score.
 If you were disqualified for lack of driving experience, drive safely and reapply for a standard policy after you’ve developed a good driving history.

 When reviewing auto insurance applications, providers usually consider traffic violations that have occurred in the past three to five years.
-By avoiding further violations, you can improve your chances of obtaining a standard, cheaper, car insurance policy after a few years.
+By avoiding additional violations, you can improve your chances of obtaining a standard, cheaper car insurance policy after a few years.